Kia Nurse: Personal life

 Kia Nurse was born to Richard and Cathy Nurse and was raised in Hamilton, Ontario.
 Richard Nurse played in the CFL, and Cathy Nurse was a basketball player at McMaster University.
 Her older siblings are Tamika Nurse, who played basketball for Oregon and Bowling Green, and professional hockey player Darnell Nurse.
 She is also the niece of former Philadelphia Eagles quarterback Donovan McNabb, who is married to her aunt Raquel Nurse McNabb.
-Her cousin is Sarah Nurse, who played for the Wisconsin Badgers women's ice hockey program and competed at the 2018 Winter Olympics and 2022 Winter Olympics for Team Canada.
+Her cousin is professional hockey player, Sarah Nurse, who plays for the Vancouver Goldeneyes and competed at the 2018 Winter Olympics and 2022 Winter Olympics for Team Canada.